ibm-cloud-docs/containers/vpc-security-group2.md

 ### Worker security group
 {: #vpc-sg-kube-clusterid}

 When you create an {{site.data.keyword.containerlong_notm}} VPC cluster, a security group is created for all the workers, or nodes, for the given cluster.

-The name of the security group is `kube-<clusterID>` where `<clusterID>` is the ID of the cluster.
-If new nodes are added to the cluster later, those nodes are added to the cluster security group automatically.
+- The name of the security group is `kube-<clusterID>` where `<clusterID>` is the ID of the cluster.
+- If new nodes are added to the cluster later, those nodes are added to the cluster security group automatically.
+- Rules are dynamically added or removed as needed by load balancers.
+- Rules that are added in the node port range are automatically removed if they aren't needed.
+If customers want to allow incoming traffic to a node port service, you must add the rule to allow traffic after you created the node port service.

-Do not modify the rules in the `kube-<clusterID>` security group as doing so might cause disruptions in network connectivity between the workers of the cluster and the control cluster.
+- Do not modify the rules in the `kube-<clusterID>` security group as doing so might cause disruptions in network connectivity between the workers of the cluster and the control cluster.

 | Description | Direction | Protocol | Ports or values | Source or destination |